Weekend Baking Schedule via @therperfectloaf

 Morning: Refresh Starter

 After making a levain, refresh your starter and place it in the proofer or the counter until the evening.
 Why do we bother refreshing the starter?
 I do this to give my starter enough food to get through the day to nighttime, where I will prepare sourdough pancake batter for Sunday morning.
-If you want to skip making pancakes4, you can refresh your starter (as outlined Sunday morning, below) to prepare it for cold storage until next week.
+If you want to skip making pancakes (why would you?), refresh your starter (as outlined Sunday morning, below) to prepare it for cold storage until next week.

 Afternoon: Mix, Bulk, Pre-shape, Shape and Retard Dough